Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/before_you_start_unix/prereqs_overview/Kernel_customization_Start_here/customizing_Solaris.md

 ---

-    title: Solaris: Customize the kernel
+    title: "Solaris: Customize the kernel"
-    linkTitle: Solaris: Customize the kernel
+    linkTitle: "Solaris: Customize the kernel"
     weight: 220

----
-This topic describes how to customize Solaris for {{< TransferCFT/axwayvariablesComponentShortName  >}}.
+---This topic describes how to customize Solaris for {{< TransferCFT/axwayvariablesComponentShortName  >}}.

 - About resource controls
 - Selecting a project